Styrax officinalis

-Styrax officinalis is a species of shrub in the family Styracaceae.
+Styrax officinalis is a species of shrub in the family Styracaceae, commonly called the storax tree, or Snowdrop bush.

 Description

 Styrax officinalis is a deciduous shrub reaching a height of 2–5 m.
 It has a simple, relaxed form, with very thin elliptical leaves 5–10 cm long and 3.5–5.5 cm wide, alternate and widely spaced on thin, reddish stems, with a tight, dark bark on basal stems.
 A small very light green, stalked axillary bud is associated with each leaf.

 The inflorescence is short and few-flowered.
 The flowers are axillary, bell-shaped, white and fragrant, about 2 cm long.
 The corolla has 5–7 petals and many yellow anthers, the calyx is 5-lobed.
 Flowering period extends from spring to summer (May–June).

 Styrax officinalis subsp. redidivus, Styrax officinalis subsp. fulvescens (both native to California) and Styrax officinalis subsp. jaliscana (native to Mexico), were included here, but recent molecular analysis has suggested that they may be diverged to the point of being separate species.